gitlabhq/gitlab-runner/docs/executors/README.md

 installed services.
 These kind of images are fat images, and are not generally advised to be used by the Docker community.

+The **Docker Machine** and **Docker Machine SSH** are also a special versions of the **Docker** executor with support for auto-scaling.
+It works like the normal **Docker** executor but with build hosts created on demand by _Docker Machine_.

+The **Kubernetes**  executor allows you to use an existing Kubernetes cluster for your builds.
+The executor will call the Kubernetes cluster API and create a new Pod (with build container and services containers) for each GitLab CI job.

 We also offer two full system virtualization options: **VirtualBox** and **Parallels**.
 This type of executor allows you to use an already created virtual machine, which will be cloned and used to run your build.
 It can prove